Well done! you’ve made it all the way to your Gold Award and now it’s time to orgainise your Gold Residential Project! Outward Bound are here to help!

 All day walks are with day packs carrying food, water and essential clothing only.
 You can have a hot shower at the end of the day and sleep in a comfortable bed at night.

-We also have an Aboriginal Welcome to Country Ceremony, an evening with astronomers and telescopes and a video night for you to enjoy.
 Bring plenty of marshmallows because we’ll have a campfire every night too (weather permitting).

 On the final day we’ll assist a bush regeneration project.